themefisher/bookworm-light-astro/src/content/posts/post-4.md

 ---
-title: "Why a balloon is a flexible bag that can be inflated with a gas"
+title: 'Why a balloon is a flexible bag that can be inflated with a gas'
-description: "meta description"
+description: 'meta description'
-image: "../../images/posts/04.jpg"
+image: '../../images/posts/04.jpg'
 date: 2021-02-02T16:56:47+06:00
 draft: false
 featured: false
-authors: ["mark-dinn"]
+authors: ['mark-dinn']
-tags: ["Balloon", "Gas"]
+tags: ['Balloon', 'Gas']
-categories: ["Accessories"]
+categories: ['Accessories']
 ---

 A balloon is a flexible bag that can be inflated with a gas, such as helium, hydrogen, nitrous oxide, oxygen, and air.
 For special tasks, balloons can be filled with smoke, liquid water, granular media, or light sources.